Recreational and Non-Commercial Fishing in the Pacific Islands

 National Saltwater Angler Registry: Federal law requires certain Hawai‘i fishermen (including spearfishermen) to register.
 Registration is not required if you only fish in freshwater, are under 16 years old, fish only on licensed charter boats, fish only in state waters, or are fishing under a valid commercial marine license.

-- State and Territorial Fishing Regulations: Permits and licenses are required for certain types of fishing within state and territorial waters.
+State and Territorial Fishing Regulations: Permits and licenses are required for certain types of fishing within state and territorial waters.
+The Hawaiʻi Division of Aquatic Resources approved a non-resident non-commercial fishing license in 2023.

 Charter/For-Hire Fishing